ShaneBurkhart/SparkSchool/courses/guide-to-becoming-a-software-developer.md

 [Use Pug with Node.js](https://expressjs.com/en/guide/using-template-engines.html) [Pug documentation](https://pugjs.org/api/getting-started.html)

 There are also languages that compile down to CSS files to make writing CSS more efficient.
-These are called CSS preprocessors and I recommend Sass is my favorite.
+These are called CSS preprocessors and I recommend learning Sass.
+It is my favorite.

 [Saas documentation](http://sass-lang.com/guide)